0

 A rigger brush is a very thin, long-haired round brush.
 Used for creating long thin lines.
 Rigger brushes come in sizes 0 to 6.
 To begin with you probably only need a size 4 to practise with then you can build up your collection as and when you need a larger or smaller brush.

-Investigating Acrylic painting techniques and mixing Colour.
+Investigating acrylic painting techniques and mixing colour.

 As a beginner, aim to do many preliminary colour exercises and practise techniques before jumping straight into an ambitious, large scale piece.
 Some acrylic colours are more translucent than others, and with so many colours to choose from, using a limited palette will be easier in the beginning.